 If the navigation is far away from the thumb zone and located at the top of the screen, it is often difficult to “click” on a smart device.

-Online shoppers on a smartphone expect to use the typical functionalities of the mobile device on your site.
+Online shoppers on a smartphone can expect to use the typical functionalities of the mobile device on your site.
 This mainly refers to the option to zoom in via pinching and to swipe through images.

-If your site’s functionality is “revolutionarily different,” you will not get extra points for creativity, you will lose your customer.
+If your site’s functionality is “revolutionarily different,” you will not get extra points for creativity, and you will lose your customer.

-Help The Customer
+Help the Customer

 By keeping the pages clean and simple, you can help the customer continue their customer journey.